Internship in Spain / Co-op / Year abroad / Erasmus+

 Some of my duties as an English assistant at home include helping with homework, corrections of compositions and general conversations that allow the family to feel more confident with their fluency abilities.
 This, I find, is very important as it gives both parties the opportunity to learn and exchange information about our everyday habits and how they differ.
 Both linguistically and culturally.

 I also take part in family activities such as visiting relatives, sight-seeing and trying ‘Sardana’ dancing and singing in a Catalan choir which I enjoy very much!
-Generally, I am very happy with the whole organization of Programa a/c and the facilities they have provided for me.
+Generally, I am very happy with the whole organization of ELA and the facilities they have provided for me.
 I am experiencing some things that I have never even imagined and I am truly grateful for that.
 I am accompanying the school on a skiing trip (which is a first for me!), singing at a wedding on the 15th of February with the choir and also part-taking in the Spring festival that they host here in Palafrugell every year!
 So far, it has been a very exciting, successful and positive experience!

 University of Limerick (Ireland)